rjhinrichs/aimoralcode/blog-ai/_posts/2025-10-12-the_ethical_thermostat.md

----
+---layout: post
+layout: post
 title: "The Ethical Thermostat: Where AI and Humanity Meet"
-layout: post
-date: 2025-10-12
+date: 2025-10-12T12:00:00Z
 author: "Randy J. Hinrichs"
 description: "A visual and philosophical exploration of how AI and human physiology co-regulate meaning through moral equilibrium."
 image: /assets/img/the_ethical_thermostat.png